jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

 #### How to test for Errors
 - <span style="color:red">**RED**</span> : make it fail

-    we add a failing test to `test_calculator.py` to intentionally trigger a `ZeroDivisionError` and comment out our test previous test that sometimes fails, this helps us remove the variability from the test
+    we add a failing test to `test_calculator.py` to intentionally trigger a `ZeroDivisionError` and comment out our previous test that sometimes fails, this helps us remove the variability from the test
     ```python
         def test_division(self):
             self.assertEqual(